 What would the union of two sets look like in the real world?
 Set A could represent a group of people who play the piano.
 Set B could represent guitar players.
 A ∪ B represents those who play piano, guitar, or both.

 In making a Venn diagram, we are often interested in the intersection of two sets—that is, what items are shared between categories.
-In this diagram, the purple area (where blue and red overlap) represents the intersection of A and B, or A ∩ B.
+In this diagram, the teal area (where blue and green overlap) represents the intersection of A and B, or A ∩ B.

 To continue the example, the intersection of piano and guitar players includes those who have mastered both instruments.